Alfred Chester Beatty: Move to Dublin

 Beatty bought a large townhouse for himself on Ailesbury Road in the Ballsbridge area of Dublin, Ireland, and a site on nearby Shrewsbury Road, also in Ballsbridge, for the construction of the Chester Beatty Library.
 The library, which housed his collection, opened on 8 August 1953.
 It was moved to its current location at Dublin Castle on 7 February 2000, the one hundred and twenty fifth anniversary of Beatty's birth and was named European Museum of the Year two years later.

-Beatty spent the remained of his life between Dublin and the South of France.
+Beatty spent the remainder of his life between Dublin and the South of France.
 He was made a Freeman of Dublin in 1954 and was the first person granted honorary citizenship of Ireland in 1957.
 He continued to collect in the 1950s and 1960s, acquiring important Ethiopian manuscripts and Japanese printed material during that period.

 The Chester Beatty Library on Shrewsbury Road and the collection it housed was bequeathed to a trust on behalf of the people of Ireland.
 In 2000, it opened in its current location, the 18th-century Clock Tower building in the grounds of Dublin Castle.